MarcoPittarello/iPastoralist/README.md

 species, the SRA will be calculated with the %SC rescaled to 100 (more detail in “vegetation\_abundance” function).

-In this case we will consider also occasional specie.
+In this case we will consider also occasional species.

-The input database is the one with the Frequency of occurrence, i.e. the “vegetation” dataframe
+The input database is the one with the Frequency of occurrences, i.e. the dataframe used in this tutorial named “vegetation”.

 ``` r
 ec.index<-ecological_indexes(database.vegetation = vegetation,